 As a startup founder, you start offering Employee Stock Option Plan (ESOP) to your important hires from day one.
 But, many founders have little idea on how to formally start running ESOPs in the company (see FAQs).
 Let me walk you through all the steps required if your Startup is registered in India.
 For Startups incorporated in other countries, the steps are mostly the same with some minor variations.

 - The first step is to get an ESOP scheme prepared through a lawyer.
 This scheme document covers various legal clauses governing ESOP administration, pool size, grants, vesting, employee cessation, exercise period, etc. If you have raised any round of funding, it is most likely that the SHA from the round already has a provision for an ESOP pool and the size of the pool is also quantified in the SHA.
 Now, the lawyer will ask you several questions to add/modify clauses in the ESOP scheme document as per your requirements.
 Note that it is very imperative to make sure that the scheme is drafted in a manner that is fair and beneficial to the employees otherwise the whole purpose of ESOP as a tool to attract and retain talent may be lost.

 - The next step is to get the board approval for adopting this ESOP scheme

-- The ESOP scheme also needs to be approved through a special resolution at the shareholders meeting (EGM).
+- The ESOP scheme also needs to be approved through a special resolution at the shareholders’ meeting (EGM).
 You need to send out an EGM notice for the same and then finally conduct the EGM and pass the shareholder resolution.
-Note that this needs to be special resolution (votes in favour of resolution at least three times than votes against) as compared to an ordinary resolution (simple majority).
+Note that this needs to be a special resolution (votes in favor of the resolution at least three times than votes against) as compared to an ordinary resolution (simple majority).

 - The board resolution and EGM resolutions need to be filed with the Registrar of Companies (RoC) website using form MGT14.
 Your company secretary can do this.
 There is no other filing required with the RoC